 Automate infrastructure with CI/CD

-CI/CD relies on automation to reduce human factors that carry risks and bottlenecks in releasing and improving the software.
-This minimizes both development cost and time.
+One of the key activities in a DevOps implementation plan, CI/CD, relies on automation to reduce human factors that carry risks and bottlenecks in releasing and improving the software.
+This minimizes both development costs and time.

 CI/CD infinity loop describes the workflow of this practice: